idarolti/PhysaliaSexChrom/Day4/Day4_Practical_03_DosageCompensation.md

 ## 00. Prepare work folder

-A lot of the steps will be done in R, so prepare a work folder locally.
+A lot of the steps will be done in R, so prepare a work folder on your local machine.

 ```
 mkdir Desktop/physalia/day4/dosage_compensation